Rustic shed reveal with potting shed garden sign

 The shelf allows the sun and rain to hit the plants below.
 And when more working space is required, 3 more planks plunked on top will do the trick.

-I honestly found the shelf size to be perfect for working.
+I honestly found the shelf size to be perfect for a potting bench space.

 Recognize that oil funnel from my branch ladder flower stand?